MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Solutions-intro.md

 ### Questions about roles and access

-**Question 1:** Why don't I see the solutions area?
+**Question 1:** Why don't I see the Solutions page?

-**Answer 1:** You can see the solutions area only if you've been assigned the role of program manager or the role of analyst.
+**Answer 1:** You can see the Solutions page only if you've been assigned the role of program manager or the role of analyst.

 **Question 2:** Why do I see the Identify page but not the Manage and Track pages?